georgebrindeiro/map_manager_api/map_manager_api.rst

 In this documents, unique identifiers (``FrameId`` and ``LinkId``) have type ``Uint64``, whose range is large enough to refer objects between the client and the back-end.
 However, in a distributed system where multiple back-ends have to communicate asynchronously, this might not be large enough.
-In such a system, we propose to use a 32 byte identifier.
+In such a system, we propose to use a 32-byte identifier.
 The first 16 bytes shall identify the host (for instance holding an IPv6 address); in a centralised system, these can be 0.
 The last 16 bytes shall implement an identifier that is unique on this host, for instance an ever-increasing number.
 The identifier space generated by 16 bytes is large enough such the host will never produce the same number twice during its life time.